-This week's tutorial is a redux of a edition from December 2017
+This week's tutorial is a redux of a December 2017 tutorial

 Growing indoors in the hotter months can be quite tricky for growers not reliant on climate control systems have to control this aspect of the grow themselves, using a variety of methods and tricks to reduce the rising temp.

 So, let’s jump right into topic which is heat stress and environmental temperature.